 You should only use your own name when, for example, sending emails, and should not give the impression that you have the authority of another person without their permission.

 You should never give another person your staff portal password and you should take care to ensure that you have 'logged off' fully from your computer before leaving it unattended.

 A personal reference is a document, which provides information or makes assertions about another person's skills, conduct, performance, character, and suitability or non-suitability for employment.

 You may agree to a request from an employee or student to write a personal reference.
-In doing so, you should comply with the departmental policy Procedures for the Provision of Personal References (PDF).

 You cannot use departmental letterhead when writing a personal reference for an employee that is considered your personal assessment or opinion, and not those of the Department.
 Official references; ie on the Department's letterhead, can only be obtained with the approval of a Director, Deputy Secretary, or Secretary.